denkbares/SKOS-Utils/README.md

 checks is used for testing the created vocabularies.

 ## Project Structure
 The main files of this project are located in the SKOSUtils directory.
-Here you can find the SKOSConverter-file, which includes functions to convert different data formats.
+Here you can find the `SKOSConverter`, which includes functions to convert different data formats.
 You can simply switch between the well-known RDF syntax definitions XML, Turtle, and JSON-LD.
-The suite provides scripts to bridge this data model from/to the mindmapping application XMind, to Graphviz, and from/to the spreadsheet application MS-Excel.
+The suite provides scripts to bridge this data model from/to the mind-mapping application XMind, to Graphviz, and from/to the spreadsheet application MS-Excel.

-You can also find the SKOSQualityChecker in the directory of the same name.
+You can also find the `SKOSQualityChecker` in the directory of the same name.
 For the quality assessment a suite of configurable checks is executed as a pipeline.
 The results for each check are collected and reported after finishing the entire pipeline.